tarajean13/SecretProject_Chonk/README.md

 # Chonkus Positivity Posting Project
 The "Chonkus Positivity Project"  aims run an awareness campaign for Chonkus by identifying a target post on Twitter and commenting with postive Chonkus messaging.
-The goal of Chonkus Coin is to  The current target is posts relating to DeSci, Memecoins, Algae, Biotechnology and AI.
+The goal of Chonkus Coin is to be a memecoin with purposeful utility.
+Using decentralized science (DeSci), we’ve created a coin that blends memes, synthetic biology, and AI to tackle climate change.
+The current target is posts relating to DeSci, Memecoins, Algae, Biotechnology and AI.
 Participants use a spare Twitter account to post a single comment per day with the format "(your text) + (Related Emoji, e.g.,🦠)".

 # Participation Requirements
 1. Volunteer a spare Twitter account for trolling.